Subscribe to updates

 Expanding PrEP Access through Novel Delivery in North East London (ExPAND - NEL)

-The Expanding PrEP Access through Novel Delivery in North East London (ExPAND – NEL) pilot project seeks to reduce HIV diagnoses and health inequities by increasing PrEP awareness and uptake, particularly within under-represented groups at risk of acquiring HIV.
-The programme aims to extend PrEP awareness-raising, initiation, and continuation beyond specialist sexual and reproductive health (SRH) clinics, making it accessible to residents with PrEP needs who do not currently access PrEP via specialist services but could access it via other physical or digital settings.
+The programme intends to extend PrEP awareness-raising, initiation, and continuation beyond specialist sexual and reproductive health (SRH) clinics, making it accessible to residents who do not currently access PrEP via specialist services but could access it via other physical or digital settings.

-The ExPAND-NEL project has the following aims:
+The ExPAND-NEL programme has several aims:

 • Increase awareness through grassroots engagement and non-specialist health staff.